-Since entering the league in 1967, St Louis has been one of the few teams to keep a team logo consistent for 40+ years, with some few minor tweaks here and there.
-And the current logo is the best rendition of it yet, ranking as the fourth best logo in the league.
+Since entering the league in 1967, St Louis has been one of the few teams to keep a team logo consistent for their entire existence, with some few minor tweaks here and there.
+And the current logo is the best rendition of it yet, ranking as the fourth best logo in the league in this site’s humble opinion.
 It’s deceivingly simple and deceivingly complex at the same time, with great movement and a classic timeless look to it.
 But unfortunately, this post is not about their logos over the years, but their jerseys.
 And most of their jerseys don’t have even close to the classic and refined look that their logo has.

 (Dis)Honourable Mention: Proposed 1996 Third Jerseys

 Before we get to the actual 6 jerseys the Blues wore, we’ll start with one that was never worn.
 Luckily these jerseys that were designed, produced and ready-to-wear never made it onto the ice, in one of the few things that Mike Keenan did right after his stint with the NY Rangers.
 He forbid the players to wears these jerseys on the day they were supposed to, making sure that these jerseys were never seen in an actual game.
 Because they were never worn, they’re not included in this countdown of the Blues’ jerseys.
 If they were worn, you can be guaranteed that they would be in 7th place.
 They are everything that was wrong with mid- to late-’90s design in the NHL.
 Could you imagine having seen Gretzky wear this?
 I shudder thinking about it.